Faceted Filtering

 How to enable the Faceted Filtering? #

-1. Open the List Filter "More options" settings tab, and enable the relevant "Faceted Filtering" switch, save the changes.
+1. Open the List Filter "More options" settings tab, and enable the relevant "Faceted Filtering" switch, and save the changes.

-2. Open settings of the related Post List or Product List element and enable the "Use URL params to show results" switch, save the changes.
+2. Open the settings of the related Post List or Product List element and enable the "Use URL params to show results" switch, and save the changes.
 This option is enabled by default if the list shows posts of the current query.

 3. Go to Theme Options > Advanced > Faceted Filtering section and click the "Index filter items" button.
 Once indexing is complete, your List Filter element will take all advantages of the Faceted Filtering.